spacetelescope/jwst/docs/jwst/master_background/arguments.rst

   Defaults to ``None``.

 ``--save_background``
-  A boolean indicating whether the computed master background spectrum should be saved to a file.
+  A boolean indicating whether the computed 1-D master background spectrum should be saved to a file.
 If a user-supplied background is specified, this argument is ignored.
   Defaults to ``False``.

+``--force_subtract``
+  A boolean indicating whether or not to override the steps' built-in logic for determining if the step should be applied.
+By default, the step will be skipped if the :ref:`calwebb_spec2 <calwebb_spec2>` :ref:`background <background_step>` step has already been applied.
+If ``--force_subtract = True``, the master background will be applied.